2. Potentiometer Class

 Create a class for the Potentiometer that makes it easy to:

-The line self.last_val = -1 sets last_val to be a value it cannot be, -1, so that the first reading will be recognised as a change.
+sets last_val to be a value it cannot be, -1, so that the first reading will be recognized as a change.# potentiometer using class

 from microbit import *